Are brains a prerequisite for consciousness?

 Holoprosencephaly is a cephalic disorder in which the prosencephalon fails to develop into two hemispheres.
 In lay terms, there is no brain atop the brain stem.
 What of a baby with no brain?
 Could it think?
 Could it form language?
 The answer is yes.
 Baby born without most of his brain says ‘Mummy’.

-Brains cause consciousness is a wrong assumption.
+Brains cause consciousness is not supported by the evidence.

 We all know what it feels like to be us, to be conscious, to feel, to react.
 It feels like something.
 Is the feeling associated with reacting unique to humans?
 Certainly not.
 Is it unique to animals?